TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/custom_properties.md

 }
 ```

 That's it!
 First, we declare our custom property with a double hyphen followed by a case-sensitive, hyphen-separated property name (`color-error-text` wouldn't be the same as `Color-Error-Text`).
 The use of Kebab case (single hyphens to separate words) is very important here because spaces are not valid (`--color error text` would not work).
-Then we can store any valid CSS value in our newly declared custom property, whether it be a simple color value, shorthand values, or even a more complex function, just to give you a few examples.
+Then we can store any valid CSS value in our newly declared custom property, whether it be a color value, shorthand values, or even a more complex function, just to give you a few examples.

 When we want to access a custom property, we use the `var()` function as the value of a CSS property, and then place our custom property inside of the parenthesis (including the double hyphen at the beginning).